Exabyte-io/exabyte-benchmarks-suite/README.md

     }
     ```

+4. Adjust `inputs` according to step 1 and step 2.

+5. Adjust The `psuedos` filed accordingly.
+It contains a list of pseudopotential absolute paths sorted by elements in INCAR file which will be concatenated together to form the POTCAR.

+6. Adjust `kgrid` as necessary.
+The object is passed to `KPOINTS` template specified in `inputs` to create KPOINTS file.

 ## How to add a new GROMACS case

 1. Put the tpr file into the [inputs](benchmarks/gromacs/inputs) directory or reuse existing ones